 Got a four- or five-year-old PC laptop you’ve dismissed as useless?
-Bring it back to life with these tips, then use it as a spare Web and e-mail station in the kitchen or kids’ room.
+Bring it back to life with these tips, then use it as a spare web and email station in the kitchen or kids’ room.

 - Difficulty: easy | | | | | hard (Editor’s note: 2/5)

 - If the motherboard or screen is shot, forget it.
 Replacing either one is more expensive and more hassle than buying a new system.

 - Lost your user manual?
-Try the manufacturer´s Web site.
+Try the manufacturer’s website.

 1. Reinstall the OS

-Free: The most likely reason that old machine is dragging: a bogged-down and bloated operating system.
+- Free: The most likely reason that old machine is dragging: a bogged-down and bloated operating system.
 If you have the CDs, reinstall the Windows system it came with (a newer version of Windows will run sluggishly on old hardware).
 Otherwise, download a version of Linux—most are free and resemble Windows so closely that you’ll hardly know the difference.
 Linux is also less susceptible to spyware and viruses.
 Start with a Knoppix Live CD, which runs straight from the disc, so you can try it out and learn it without deleting Windows.

-2. Boost Memory
+2. Boost memory

-Buy: Adding RAM is the most cost-effective way to speed up a machine, and it´s usually pretty easy.
-Just pop open a panel on the bottom and replace the existing module or add a second one if there´s an extra slot.
+- Buy: Adding RAM is the most cost-effective way to speed up a machine, and it’s usually pretty easy.
+Just pop open a panel on the bottom and replace the existing module or add a second one if there’s an extra slot.
 Check your manual to find out the maximum RAM your laptop can take and what type you need, then buy it at crucial.com.

-3. Get a New Drive
+3. Get a new drive

-- Free: Run Windows´s built-in hard-drive utilities such as (in Windows 98) Scandisk, Disk Defragmenter, System File Checker and Disk Clean Up, found under Start > Programs > Accessories > System > Tools.
+- Free: Run Windows’s built-in hard-drive utilities such as (in Windows 98) Scandisk, Disk Defragmenter, System File Checker, and Disk Clean Up, found under Start > Programs > Accessories > System > Tools.
 If you are reinstalling an OS, erase (reformat) the drive first.

 - Buy: Hard drives are typically simple to get at and replace, and a 40GB, 2.5-inch (laptop-size) drive can be had for less than $100.
 To reinstall an operating system, insert a Windows or Linux system CD and start up from it by following the onscreen instructions.

-4. Save the Battery
+4. Save the battery

 - Free: Remove the battery and clean all the electrical contacts with a dry swab.
 Then try completely draining it and recharging it four or five times in a row.
-If that doesn´t help, place it in a freezer in a plastic bag for 12 hours.
+If that doesn’t help, place it in a freezer in a plastic bag for 12 hours.
 Remove it, wipe off any condensation, and let it sit for 12 to 24 hours before performing more charge/discharge cycles.

 - Buy: If you’ve lost the power adapter, replace it with a universal one, such as Belkin’s Universal 70W AC ($80; belkin.com), that works with other gadgets.